Other names: dimethyl fumarate, BG-12

-Before you start taking Tecfidera, it is important that you have had a recent (within 3 months) MRI scan.
-When you start treatment, you should be informed of the early signs and symptoms of PML.
+When you start taking Tecfidera, you should be informed of the early signs and symptoms of PML.
 These can be similar to an MS relapse, so it is important to report any new or worsening symptoms.
 If PML is suspected during treatment, an MRI scan should be performed and Tecfidera suspended until PML has been excluded.
 The cases of PML have occurred in people who have had very low levels of lymphocytes (a type of white blood cell) for a long period of time.
 Once you've started treatment you should have blood tests every three months to monitor your blood cell counts.

 A full list of side effects is included in the manufacturer's Patient Information Leaflet.